Grant & Cindy Geelan - Co-Owners, Autohaus Hamilton

 Cindy keeps our office and reception running smoothly, providing specialised care that our valued clients deserve.
 Allowing Grant to spend more of his time on what he loves best, working on Porsches, whilst maintaining a close relationship with Autohaus customers.

-Having been married to Grant for over 23 years, Cindy has been around Porsches, Motorsport and more importantly Autohaus Hamilton for long enough to know that only the highest level of service will suffice.
+Cindy has been around Porsches, Motorsport and more importantly Autohaus Hamilton for long enough to know that only the highest level of service will suffice.

 Scott Lang - Co-Owner, Sales

 Scott is a Porsche fanatic who has managed to combine his passion with his career.
 He co-owns and manages the running of Autohaus Hamilton Sales, alongside Grant.
-Having personally owned 12 Porsches over the last 10 years, Scott well and truly knows the brand and what it takes to live with them on a daily basis.
+Having personally owned 12 Porsches over the past years, Scott well and truly knows the brand and what it takes to live with them on a daily basis.
 By using his intimate knowledge of the brand, Scott sources the perfect Porsches for our customers.

 James Reinhardt - Co-Owner, Parts